daniel-sloat/comment-response/README.md

 ## Input
 An xlsx spreadsheet, with:
 - One comment per row
 - One response per comment *group*.
-Additional responses will be carried over into the final document.
+However, additional responses will be carried over into the final document (the additional responses will be combined into one response).
 - A column that identies the specific document the comment came from (or a special unique id that identifies that specific comment).
 Each of these comment ids are to appended to the end of each comment when writing document.
 - Headings defined (Excel has a maximum of 9 headings).
 The hierarchy of headings can contain up to 9 headings (if beginning at heading number 1). *(Two or three headings is more than enough!)*
   - For grouping purposes, heading names are case-sensitive.